rubencaro/bolt/README.md

 be passed through pipes when communicating between processes.
 Anything not serializable will not be available for the task, or for the notification emails.

+The structure of the mongo document passed to your task may be different from the one you could expect directly from the mongo client.
+It has been serialized and deserialized.

 Bolt defines a module `Bolt::Helpers` meant to be used form inside your tasks.
 For example, you can grab a connection to Bolt's queue, that lives inside a mongo collection, by calling `Bolt::Helpers.get_mongo_collection` anywhere in